Tomenz/SocketLib/README.md

 - Enum all IP's on the host
 - notify if host ip comes up / changes / is removed
 - TLS 1.3 if openssl 1.1.1 is used
+- Multithreading, none blocking.
+All callback function executed in own thread

 Examples: https://github.com/Tomenz/Examples-SocketLib